RP355 #3.1 THE RAPTURE OCCURS AT THE SAME TIME AS THE FIRST RESURRECTION

 If you have benefited from reading this bible study, then please tell your friends about this website.

-If you have a web-site of your own, consider linking to Logos Apostolic web-site.
-See the Web-site Links page.
+If you have a website of your own, consider linking to Logos Apostolic website.
+See the Website Links page.

-Arrow pointing left Rapture Parables This Study Index Go to the Top Bible Study Index Rapture After Tribulation Arrow pointing right
+Arrow pointing left Rapture Parables || Rapture Study Index || Bible Study Index || Jesus Descends from Heaven Arrow pointing right